Creates Automatic Payroll Deduction IRA for Employees Without a Retirement Savings Plan

 ·The average Social Security benefit for a 65+ family is approximately $19,000 a year although, on average, older New Jersey families spend $23,000 a year on food, utilities, and health care alone.

 Under the Secure Choice savings program, employers could easily offer their employees a retirement benefits package.
 Participating employers would simply need to establish a payroll deduction for their employees’ savings to be deposited into a Secure Choice IRA, and provide employees with an information packet about the different investment choices available through the program.
 Employees would be automatically enrolled in a default retirement savings program, but given several retirement savings strategies to choose from and have the option to opt out anytime they choose.
 Employees are also allowed to change investment strategies or savings rates should their financial circumstances change.

 “Since a Secure Choice IRA is not connected to a specific place of employment, which can be temporary, there is more flexibility,” said Mukherji (D-Hudson).
 “A savings plan of this kind is transferable and can follow an employee throughout their career, which is very appealing.”

 “Saving through a payroll deduction IRA allows workers to take proactive steps in securing their financial well-being for the future.” said Murphy (D-Burlington).
 “I know few people who have saved and wish they had not, but I know several people who haven’t saved and regret it immensely.”

 The funds established by Secure Choice will be separate and apart from all public money and will not be comingled with State funds.
 In addition, since Secure Choice funds are not employer sponsored benefit plans, they will not be subject to Employee Retirement Income Security Act (ERISA) rules.

 The bill was introduced in June.
-It now heads to the Senate for further consideration.
+It now awaits further review by the Assembly.